Symbolic Dynamics for the Geodesic Flow on Two-dimensional Hyperbolic Good Orbifolds: Preliminaries

-Recall that $\gamma_v$ denotes the geodesic on $H$ determined by $v$.
-Further, $t_0$ is called the \textit{first return time} of $\hat v$ resp.\@ of $\widehat{\gamma_v}$.
+is the \textit{first return time} of $\hat v$ or $\widehat{\gamma_v}$.
 This definition requires that $t_0=t_0(\wh v)$ exists for each $\wh v\in \wh\CS$, which will indeed be the case in our situation.
 For a weak cross section $\widehat \CS$, the first return map can only be defined on a subset of $\widehat \CS$.
 In general, this subset is larger than the maximal strong cross section contained in $\widehat \CS$.

 Suppose that $\widehat \CS$ is a strong cross section and let $\Sigma$ be an at most countable set.
 Decompose $\widehat \CS$ into a disjoint union $\bigcup_{\alpha\in \Sigma}\widehat \CS_\alpha$.
-To each $\hat v\in \widehat \CS$ we assign the (two-sided infinite) \textit{coding sequence} $(a_n)_{n\in\Z} \in \Sigma^\Z$ defined by
+To each $\wh v\in \widehat \CS$ we assign the (two-sided infinite) \textit{coding sequence} $(a_n)_{n\in\Z} \in \Sigma^\Z$ defined by

 Note that $R$ is invertible and let $\Lambda$ be the set of all sequences that arise in this way.
-Then $\Lambda$ is invariant under the left shift $\sigma\colon \Sigma^\Z \to \Sigma^\Z$,
+Then $\Lambda$ is invariant under the left shift